duneroadrunner/scpptool/README.md

 ```
 where you would substitute the '#' with a number of your choosing.
 (Actually, non-numbers are also supported, but for now we recommend using numbers.)
 (Btw, `MSE_ATTR_PARAM_STR()` is a macro defined in the SaferCPlusPlus library.)

 The remaining lifetime constraint information is incorporated into an attribute applied to the function declaration.
-This attribute can contain multiple elements that are one of three kinds.
+This attribute can contain multiple elements that are each one of three kinds.
 One element assigns a lifetime label to the function return value (if any), one element assigns a lifetime label to the implicit `this` parameter (if any) and the other element(s) express the intended constraint(s) on those lifetimes.
 This attribute is prepended to the function declaration and looks something like:
 ```cpp
 MSE_ATTR_FUNC_STR("mse::lifetime_notes{ return_value<42>; this<42>; encompasses<42, 99> }")
 ```